 For the first decade since I was introduced to the idea of sobriety, giving up marijuana was something I never wanted to or thought I would do.

-Until I met my favorite comedian, whom I didn’t even know was sober.
+I didn’t consider giving up marijuana until I met my favorite comedian, whom I didn’t even know was sober.
 He told me that marijuana was actually his drug of choice, that he’d been clean from it over a decade, and how much better life was now.
-“Marijuana dampens the dreaming mechanism,” he said, and I saw how that applied to both dreaming and waking life.
+“Marijuana dampens the dreaming mechanism,” he said, and I could see how that applied to both dreaming and waking life.

 A week later, when I went to see him perform, he confessed that he had been smoking weed again.

 Once I got over my shock, I realized that I cannot be the only person that has experienced, or will experience this.
-Sobriety is perfect, but sober people are human – and we make mistakes.
+Sobriety may be perfect, but sober people are human—and we make mistakes.

 I’ve come to think of sobriety like money in the bank.
 In a perfect world, it continues to grow and grow and grow.
 But in reality, sometimes we don’t feel like working, and the money stops going in.
 Sometimes we spend it faster than we make it.
 Sometimes our balance hits zero, below zero.
 That is when we relapse.